carygarvin/Migrate_PrintQs.vbs/README.md

 # Script configuration
 There are 5 configurable variables (see lines 149 to 153 in the actual script) which need to be set by IT Administrator prior to using the present Script:
-* Variable **DeptsOU** contains the parent node OU in the form "OU=xyz" where all departments are residing.
+* Variable **DeptsOU** contains the parent node OU in the form "OU=Departments" for instance where all departments are residing.
 * Variable **PrintServersOU** contains the OU where the Print Servers involved in the migration are located.
 Specifying this allows for fatser LDAP searches.
 * Variable **PrintMigGroupsOU** contains the OU where the different printer migrations Groups are residing.
 Specifying this allows for fatser LDAP searches.
           Printer Migrations Groups for each BU/Department/OU are expected to match the pattern "_[SubOUNameInDeptsOUVar]-PrinterMigration_".